Crassula natans Thunb.

 Crassula natans var. natans, Crassula natans subsp. natans, Crassula levynsiae, Helophytum natans

 Crassula natans is an annual, aquatic succulent plant.
-It has decumbent filiform branches up to 4 inches (10 cm) long branches or slender floating branches up to 14 inches (35 cm) long branches.
+It has decumbent, filiform branches up to 4 inches (10 cm) long branches or slender floating branches up to 14 inches (35 cm) long branches.
 The branches are often multi-branched when growing in a marshy area.
 Leaves are oblanceolate to obovate, up to 0.3 inch (8 mm) long and in marsh plants, or for floating plants up to 0.6 inch (1.5 cm) long in floating plants.
 Flowers are white-pink and appear between summer and fall.

 It is grown as an annual plant, so it has no USDA hardiness zone.